mjtorn/python-musicbrainz2/README.txt

 calculating DiscIDs from Audio CDs.

 Except for the DiscID generation, everything should work with standard python 2.3 or later.
-However, for DiscID calculation, the MusicBrainz client library (libmusicbrainz) and the ctypes package are required.
+However, for DiscID calculation, libdiscid and the ctypes package are required.
 See the installation instructions for details.

 To get started quickly have a look at the examples directory which contains various sample scripts.
 API documentation can be generated